babaniyi/babaniyi.github.io/_posts/2023-03-22-writing-system-design-for-search-ecommerce.md

 This metric measures a model's ability to find the associated image for a given text text query however, despite being intuitive and easy to derive, this metric is not without its faults which includes:

 - It depends on the choice of $k$ and choosing the right $k$ could be challenging.
-- When the relevant image is not among the $k$ videos in the output list, recall@k is always $0$.
+- When the relevant image is not among the $k$ images in the output list, recall@k is always $0$.
 For instance, suppose a model X ranks a relevant image at place 15, and another model Y ranks the same image at place 20.
 If we use recall@10 to measure the quality of both models, both would have a recall@10 $= 0$, even though model X is better than model Y.

 ### Mean Reciprocal Rank (MRR)
-This metric measures the qualitty of the model by averaging the rank of the first relevant image in the search result where $m$ is the total number of output lists and $rank_{i}$ refers to the rank of the first relevant image in the $i^{th}$ ranked output list.
+This metric measures the quality of the model by averaging the rank of the first relevant image in the search result where $m$ is the total number of output lists and $rank_{i}$ refers to the rank of the first relevant image in the $i^{th}$ ranked output list.

 $$
 MRR = \frac{1}{m} \sum_{i=1}^{m}\frac{1}{rank_{i}}